CCOSTAN/Home-AssistantConfig/README.md

 **Automations:** LEGACY SECTION being migrated up.
 * Monitor the reflection rates of [Garadget](http://amzn.to/2jQLpVQ) and notify when they being to drop too low when closed (indicating a shift in the controller)
 * Notifications when the garage door is left open at night or when we leave the house.
-* (IFTTT) Logging entries in Logbooks for [Rachio Sprinkler system](http://amzn.to/2eoPKBW), and [SkyBell HD](http://amzn.to/2dcexIB).
 * Leverage Alexa and Elekcity outlet to control Printer On/Off via Voice.
 Turns off automatically after 20 minutes.
-* Turn on some outdoor Lights at Sunset or if it gets darkish in the house, Turn off 4 hours before sunrise.
-Turn off interior lights when we go to sleep.
 * Turn on lights during school days for a morning routine for the kids and wife.
 Has No School overide boolean in GUI.
 * Rainy days trigger extra light inside the house.
-* Check the UV Rays for the day and let us know if we need sun tan lotion over the TTS system.
 * (IFTTT) Blink ALL lights at 9:30 to remind me to take medicine. (also Alexa Alert)
 * (IFTTT) Blink Office lights 15 minutes before ANY meeting on my calendar (using IFTTT)
-* (IFTTT) Stop watering grass via [Rachio Sprinkler system](http://amzn.to/2eoPKBW) if winds are greater than 20 MPH.
-* (IFTTT) Add a 1 day rain delay to [Rachio Sprinkler system](http://amzn.to/2eoPKBW) if it is going to rain tomorrow.
-* (IFTTT) Blink ALL lights if Winds get to 70MPH - Hurricane warning.
 * On motion from [SkyBell HD Doorbell](http://amzn.to/2dcexIB) (IFTTT) Turn front lights to Bright White lights for 10 minutes and then back to original colors.
 Fake Dog barking when there is motion by the house.
 * When someone rings the Doorbell (IFTTT), the backyard and Bathroom lights Flash - Since we might not hear the doorbell.
 Fake Dog barks as well (which can be snoozed for 30 minutes via Alexa).
 * Watch and alert on Home Assistant's Disk usage.
 Get alerts before Pi runs out of space on the [SD Card](http://amzn.to/2kNttio).